cactus/mlog/README.md

 ### Why only 3 levels?

-Dave Cheney [wrote a great post][1], that made me think more about logging, and prompted me to start writing mlog.
+Dave Cheney [wrote a great post][1], that made me rethink my own approach to logging, and prompted me to start writing mlog.

 ### How does it work?